-The key audit matter How the matter was addressed in our audit Grants income and income in advance (notes 3 a nd 5 of the performance report) The entity received grants from several organisations during the period.
-These grants are quantitatively significant to the entity's performance report.
-We reviewed a sample of grant applications, invoices, bank statements to confirm that funds were received, and the use of grant funds.
+The key audit matter

+How the matter was addressed in our audit

+Grants income, donations and income in advance (notes 3 and 5 of the performance report)

+The entity received grants from several organisations during the period.
+Donations were also received from various individuals.

+These grants, donations and income received in advance are quantitatively significant to the entity's performance report.

+We reviewed a sample of grant applications, donations, invoices, bank statements to confirm that funds were received, and the use of these funds.
 Unspent amounts at year end were recorded as income in advance.

-Based on our sample testing, we did not identify any material issues with the entity's grants income and income in advance at year end.
-Presentation and disclosure of the performance r eport (note 2 of the performance report) The entity uses the accrual basis of accounting and is required to fully comply with Public Benefit Entity Simple Format Reporting - Accrual (Not-For-Profit) issued in New Zealand by the New Zealand Accounting Standards Board.
-These presentation and disclosure requirements are qualitatively significant to the entity's performance report.
-We reviewed the entity's performance report for the year ended 31 March 2016 to assess compliance with the reporting framework.
-Based on our review, we noted that additional disclosures were required in order to achieve compliance with the reporting framework.
-We updated the entity's performance report for the year ended 31 March 2017 to include additional disclosures such as clearer outcomes, outputs, a statement of movements in equity, a statement of cash flows, and additional notes to the performance report.
+Based on our sample testing, we did not identify any material issues with the entity's grants income, donations and income in advance at year end.